RobotLocomotion/ros-drake-vendor/README.md

 # Installation process

-The repository defines a ROS package named drake, which facilitates the download of the Drake sources from its official repository.
+The repository defines a ROS package named drake_vendor, which facilitates the download of the Drake sources from its official repository.
 Subsequently, it invokes the CMake build system within these sources to facilitate the generation of a system installation for the toolbox.